 Restaurants in London that I recommend where I have dined solo

-Hotels in London I have stayed as a solo traveller
+Hotels in London – recommended hotels I have stayed at solo

 Things to do in London – that I have enjoyed doing alone